ucsb-cs156/w24/lab/team02.md

     ...
     ```

 As you look over your database table description above, take note of which of these applies to you.
+It's important to choose the correct kind of code as your model when creating your own `@Entity`, `@Repository` and `Controller (@RestController)` classes:

+* Choose `UCSBDate` as your example to follow when the id field is going to be an integer, e.g. in the cases of `UCSBDiningCommonsMenuItems`,  `RecommendationRequests`, `MenuItemReviews`, `HelpRequests`, `Articles`
+* Choose `UCSBDiningCommons` when the id field is going to be a unique string that's part of the data, e.g. in the cases of `UCSBOrganizations`.

 ## What you'll do: Process